It's time to dissect the house of horrors into its blood-chilling parts.

 Architecture as the setting of a haunting has the idea of unheimlich, or the uncanny, at its core.
 Anything that creates a feeling of confusion, unsettlement, and a deviation from the conventional or the familiar can fall into this category.
 Hence deserted spaces and architecturally quirky buildings are often the locale of a ghost story.
 Abandoned houses provoke the imagination as to why they were left in the first place; creating a sinister feeling of abandonment in a place that should be warm and homely.
 This is also the reason why ruin porn has possessed a strange attraction in popular culture: these structures reflect the reality of our own insignificance and the inevitable deterioration of what we have created to be lasting.

 Apart from the ominous effect of abandoned ruins, many structures with strange and disorienting architectural features also associated with ghost stories.
-As Dickey expresses in Ghostland, “the most unusual the house, the more likely it’ll cause unease among its neighbours and we seem to require some sort of story to explain its construction.”
+As Dickey expresses in Ghostland, “the most unusual the house, the more likely it’ll cause unease among its neighbors and we seem to require some sort of story to explain its construction.”
 Examples to this are the Winchester house (which is dubbed as the most haunted house in the world) and the House of 7 Gables in Salem.
 For those unfamiliar with these structures, The Winchester House is a construction of fear and superstition beyond logic, made up of an endless labyrinth of rooms, dead end staircases, trap doors and detours.
 This aim of this architectural contraption of desperation was aimed to confuse vengeful spirits, from a small scale (like the details of keyholes) to a larger scale.
 Similarly, The House of 7 Gables in Salem was a construction in a constant state of change and addition.
 This Victorian or gothic style house has become a popular trope for haunted settings, possibly from the influences of popular culture at the time, like the literary works of Washington Irving and Edgar Allan Poe, and the rise of spiritualism in that era.

 Architecture can also be seen as the object of a haunting, which prompts the question “to what extent is the house alive?”
 A house that has lost its purpose to be homely, stuck in the limbo between alive and dead, functional and desolate, is unquestionably the essence of unheimlich.
 This unsettling approach has influenced many stories in our popular culture, such as the novel The Haunting of Hill House by Shirley Jackson and The House of Leaves by Mark Z. Danielewski.
 In the latter novel, the house appears to be larger on the inside than it is outside, changing its dimensions and spaces on a whim of its own with no rules.